Nominom/EasyHumanIds/README.md

 ## Unity integration (Tested with Unity 2019.1.3f1)

-Make sure the target framework is set to net45 in the .fsproj file like this:
+Open the project in Visual Studio (With F# tools installed) and make sure the target framework is set to net45 in the .fsproj file like this:

     <TargetFramework>net45</TargetFramework>